Informal Ways To Improve Your Strategy

 Conventional wisdom would say that the wider your target market, the more people you will appeal to.
-This is a mistake, since the more acceptable you attempt to be, the more bland and thus invisible and unexciting you will become.
-Instead it can be a good idea to make your hypothetical target market extremely narrow – much too small on paper for you to grow.
+This is a mistake, since the more acceptable you attempt to be, the blander and thus invisible and unexciting you will become.
+Instead, it can be a good idea to make your hypothetical target market extremely narrow – much too small on paper for you to grow.
 By doing this you are able to shape yourself for a really interesting and aspirational “ideal customer”, and thus become more distinctive.
-This distinctiveness will then be picked up on by consumers who sit outside of that target, but who will then buy you anyway (because punters care far more about something being vivd and eye catching than being made “for them”).
+This distinctiveness will then be picked up on by consumers who sit outside of that target, but who will then buy you anyway (because punters care far more about something being vivid and eye-catching than being made “for them”).
 Thus your appeal grows as it narrows.

 Clustering / declustering